-Located in the heart of the pastoral Elk River Valley, this 801± acre ranch features panoramic views of the surrounding mountains, well-appointed accommodations, fertile irrigated meadows and cottonwood-lined river with trophy trout fishing.
-The finely crafted 7,937± square foot main home set on the bank of the river is complimented by an historic ranch compound with a variety of lodging and entertainment for guests.
+Located in the heart of the pastoral Elk River Valley, this 695± acre ranch features an ultra-private luxury riverfront home, fertile irrigated meadows and cottonwood-lined river with trophy trout fishing.
+The finely crafted 7,937± square foot main home set on the bank of the river is complemented by a horse barn with caretaker unit and a manager’s home.
 Excellent water rights supply productive hay meadows which balance the upland grazing pastures.
 A beautiful and private stretch of the Elk River meanders through the middle of the ranch providing outstanding fly fishing.
 Neighboring ranches with conservation easements provide protection on two sides, although the Elk River Ranch is unencumbered.
-The world class amenities of Steamboat Springs are only 10 miles down the valley via paved roads.
+In addition to panoramic views of the surrounding mountains he world class amenities of Steamboat Springs are only 10 miles down the valley via paved roads.

-Famous landscape photographer and top-selling publisher John Fielder aptly describes the Elk River Valley in his book the Best of Colorado as “one of the most beautiful river valleys in Colorado.”
-Towering cottonwoods line the trout filled river as it meanders through verdant meadows and forested mountains surround the valley on all sides.
-The area is rich with recreational opportunities, including exceptional fly-fishing, big game hunting and skiing at Steamboat Resort located just 15 minutes from the ranch.
+Famous landscape photographer and top-selling publisher John Fielder aptly describes the Elk River Valley in his book Best of Colorado as “one of the most beautiful river valleys in Colorado.”
+Towering cottonwoods line the trout filled river as it meanders through verdant meadows, and forested mountains surround the valley on all sides.
+The area is rich with recreational opportunities including exceptional fly-fishing, big game hunting, and skiing at Steamboat Resort located just 15 minutes from the ranch.

 Extending north from Steamboat Springs, the Elk River valley lies on the west side of the Park Range and the Mount Zirkel Wilderness.
 The Elk River is a main tributary of the Yampa River, which drains the majority of Northwest Colorado.
 Elk River Ranch is situated in a quiet part of the valley, where the paved road (Highway 129) was constructed over a mile from the river and no trains travel the valley.
 A well-maintained county road provides access to the property entrance.